edgedb/easy-edgedb/README.md

 } FILTER EXISTS .vampire_name;
 ```

-In our case, that's just Lucy: `{default::NPC {name: 'Lucy Westenra', vampire_name: {'Lucy Westenra'}}}` But if we wanted to, we could extend the scope of the game back to more historical times and give the vampire women an `NPC` type as well.
+In our case, that's just Lucy: `{default::NPC {name: 'Lucy Westenra', vampire_name: {'Lucy Westenra'}}}` But if we wanted to, we could extend the game back to more historical times and link the vampire women to an `NPC` type.
+That would become their `former_self`.

-Our three enums were used for the `PC` and `Sailor` types:
+Our two enums were used for the `PC` and `Sailor` types:

 ```
 scalar type Rank extending enum<Captain, FirstMate, SecondMate, Cook>;